Early emission characterization of TDE 2025aarm: Introduction

 \section{Introduction}

 Tidal disruption events (TDEs) are transient phenomena that occur when stars wander sufficiently close to a supermassive black hole (BH) to be torn apart by tidal forces.
-A luminous flare of radiation, with typical luminosities of $10^{42} - 10^{44}\rm\,erg\,s^{-1}$ is expected from the fraction of stellar debris that, being gravitationally bound after disruption, falls back onto the BH forming an accretion disk~\citep{hills1975possible, rees1988tidal}.
-Over the past decade, wide-field optical and X-ray surveys have discovered more than 100 TDEs, establishing them as a distinct class of luminous nuclear transients (e.g. \citealt{hammerstein2023final}).
-These events typically exhibit blue optical/UV (OUV) continua and light curves that rise over days to weeks and decline over weeks to months, often approximated by a power-law decay consistent with the fallback rate of stellar debris onto the accretion disk (e.g. \citealt{nicholl2022systematic}).
-Spectroscopically, they are divided into three main classes: He, He+H and H (e.g. \citealt{charalampopoulos2022detailed}).
-In particular, TDE H+He appear to prefer more UV luminous flares with more compact radii than TDE H, while TDE He appear in a larger range of radii and luminosities \citep{gezari2021tidal}.
+A luminous flare of radiation, with typical luminosities of $10^{42} - 10^{44}\rm\,erg\,s^{-1}$, is expected from the fraction of stellar debris that, being gravitationally bound after disruption, fall back onto the BH and form an accretion disk~\citep{hills1975possible, rees1988tidal}.
+Over the past decade, wide-field optical and X-ray surveys have discovered more than 100 TDEs, establishing them as a distinct class of luminous nuclear transients (e.g., \citealt{hammerstein2023final}).
+These events typically exhibit blue optical/UV (OUV) continua and light curves that rise over days to weeks and decline over weeks to months, which are often approximated by a power-law decay consistent with the fallback rate of stellar debris onto the accretion disk (e.g., \citealt{nicholl2022systematic}).
+Spectroscopically, TDEs are divided into four main classes, He, H+He, H, and featureless (e.g., \citealt{charalampopoulos2022detailed, hammerstein2023final}), with one additional less-emerging class discovered in recent years: TDE coronal \citep{yao2023tidal}.
+The TDEs in the H+He class tend to prefer more OUV luminous flares with more compact radii than TDE H \citep{van2021seventeen}.
+The TDEs in the He class emerge for sufficiently high luminosities and compact radii to ionize \ion{He}{ii}, while featureless spectra are expected for the highest luminosities \citep{aspegren2026emission}.